alan-turing-institute/data-classification-app/README.md

 # Data Safe Haven
-Django web application for the data safe haven
+Django web application for the data safe haven.
+This project can be set up in two configurations

+- local development, using a locally-hosted PostgreSQL server
+- web deployment, using an Azure server

+---

 ## Local Development Setup